-Jiu Jitsu World League Is Paying Athletes, New Ruleset
+Jiu Jitsu World League Is Tomorrow!

 There will also be new rules implemented into the Jiu Jitsu World League.
 Most noticeably is the situation regarding takedown scoring.
 In the IBJJF a takedown is worth 2 points.
 To encourage more takedowns, and less “guard pulling”, takedowns will be divided into two for scoring schedules.
 “Low takedowns” will be worth 2 points still while “high takedowns” will net 4 points.